Measure ID

 Other Measure Details

-MED 01 is an outcome measure that identifies intraoperative medication overdose by monitoring the administration of opioids and/or benzodiazepines and the administration of their reversals: flumanzenil and naloxone.
-Flumazenil is given for benzodiazepine overdose.
-Nalaxone is given for opioid overdose.
-The time period for this measure is Anesthesia Start to Anesthesia End.
-PACU time is not included currently.
+MED 01 is an outcome measure that identifies intraoperative medication overdose by monitoring the administration of opioids and/or benzodiazepines and the administration of reversal agents: flumanzenil and naloxone.

 Risk Adjustment